JKBSunshine/PMR_APWorld/README.md

 and can be found [here](https://github.com/icebound777/PMR-SeedGenerator).
 The AP World is being ported from PMR with their permission.

-Various AP Worlds were referenced to help port PMR, including OoT, Pokemon Emerald, Subnautica, and Kingdom Hearts 2.
+Various AP Worlds were referenced to help port PMR to Archipelago, including OoT, Pokemon Emerald, Castlevania 64, Subnautica, and Kingdom Hearts 2.